 2019 (barrel sample) 95p

 Tasted in June 2020.
-56% Cabernet Sauvignon, 42% Merlot, 2% Cabernet Franc, 14.5 alcohol.
+56% C. Sauvignon, 42% Merlot, 2% C. Franc, 14.5% alcohol.
 There is more Cabernet Sauvignon in 2019 than in 2018 (40%) and less Merlot (52%).
 You can taste the change in the blend proportions immediately!
 Aromatic cherries and blackcurrants in big numbers!
 Deep and big scaled nose, strong backbone, high complexity, and significant concentration.
 Large, very complex, big ripe tannins.
-A beast in ship clothes!
-Different than 2018, which was much more sheep clothes than the beast.
-Will it outperform 2018 vintage – I think it will!
+A beast in sheep's clothes!
+It was different from 2018, which had more sheep clothes than the beast ones.
+Will it outperform the 2018 vintage?
+I think it will!

 2018 94-95p